NVRemoteDev/MetaTF/README.md

 ## Overview
 The Meta.tf code utilizes an MVC architecture as much as possible.
+<b>This code is still in pre-alpha.
+Many features are still being implemented, written, and tested.</b>

 ### Database
 The database configuration is in db/connect.js